15 Feb 2026 l NSW l "Advanced Tools & Techniques; Unwind and Rebuild: Caring for the Singer’s Body and Voice"

 • Which early-stage singing tasks help rebuild coordination without straining the voice?

-🔹 A Unified, Practical Teaching Experience
+🔹 A Holistic & Practical Teaching Experience

 Throughout the workshop, both facilitators engage participants through demonstration, guided practice, and group involvement.

-• Together, they provide a holistic, accessible pathway for teachers to:
+Together, they provide a holistic, accessible pathway for teachers to:

 • understand how the body influences vocal function